 “The standard for the drug product, if any;” will no longer need to be displayed on the principal display panel.

-It will no longer be a requirement to list the standard of manufacture near the proper name of the drug, instead Health Canada proposes leaving it up to the discretion of the sponsor whether or not they “would like to include the standard of manufacture”, but if they do, should still include it in close proximity to the proper name.
+It will no longer be a requirement to list the standard of manufacture near the proper name of the drug, instead, Health Canada proposes leaving it up to the discretion of the sponsor whether or not they “would like to include the standard of manufacture”, but if they do, should still include it near the proper name.

 3.4.3 Standard of Manufacture

-Health Canada is proposing removing “Pursuant to subsection C.01.004 (1) of the Regulations” from: Pursuant to subsection C.01.004 (1) of the Regulations, where a standard prescribed by the Regulations exists (see Section 188.8.131.52, “Prescribed Standard”) and it applies to the specific drug product, it shall be included on the principal display (main) panel of the inner and outer labels.
-Additionally, the proposal changes “it shall be included” to “it may be included” from the above statement.
+Health Canada is proposing removing “Under subsection C.01.004 (1) of the Regulations” from Under subsection C.01.004 (1) of the Regulations, where a standard prescribed by the Regulations exists (see Section 126.96.36.199, “Prescribed Standard”) and it applies to the specific drug product, it shall be included on the principal display (main) panel of the inner and outer labels.
+Additionally, the proposed changes “it shall be included” to “it may be included” from the above statement.

 The proposal removes both references to sections C.01.011 & C.01.011 (4) of the Regulations:

-In accordance with section C.01.011 of the Regulations, no person shall use a manufacturer’s standard for a drug that provides (a) lesser degree of purity than the highest degree of purity, or (b) a greater variation in potency than the least variation of potency, provided for that drug in any publication mentioned in Schedule B to the Act.
+By section C.01.011 of the Regulations, no person shall use a manufacturer’s standard for a drug that provides (a) a lesser degree of purity than the highest degree of purity, or (b) a greater variation in potency than the least variation of potency, provided for that drug in any publication mentioned in Schedule B to the Act.